Best WordPress Membership Plugins Compared 2023

 Selling once is easy, but if you want your customers to keep paying you will have to take the extra step.
 Remember the gym pass you never used, but kept subscribing?
 It’s like that.

 Think about Netflix.
 Everyone has a Netflix subscription nowadays.
 But what is their customer retention strategy?
 Sure they are adding content, but they are spending a big chunk of money to create Netflix Originals.
-Netflix is scheduled to hit almost 17.8 billion on its original shows by 2020.

 Now how can you manage a website with recurring payments without having proper membership plugin/website?